Financial Aid: Frequently Asked Questions

 Will applying for Financial Aid have an impact on the admission decision for my child?

-No. The tuition assistance decision is made independently from admission decisions.
+No. Financial Aid decisions are made independently from admission decisions.

 Can I apply for Financial Aid before I have applied for admission to Denver Jewish Day School?

 Prospective families must apply for admission of new students prior to or simultaneously with submission of an application for Financial Aid.
-If you have questions about how your family may fit into the program, please feel free to contact Shayna Friedman at email@example.com or (720) 449-9550.
+If you have questions about how your family may fit into the program, please feel free to contact Shayna Friedman, Director of Admission, at firstname.lastname@example.org or (720) 449-9550.
 We strongly encourage prospective families interested in the Financial Aid Program to have a conversation with Shayna as they consider Denver Jewish Day School for their children.

 Is my application for Financial Aid confidential?

-DJDS stresses confidentiality in all matters relating to tuition, including Financial Aid.
-Only Administration personnel directly involved in the review of applications have access to families’ financial information.
+Denver Jewish Day School stresses confidentiality in all matters relating to tuition, including Financial Aid.
+Only Administration personnel directly involved in the review of applications have access to families’ Financial Aid application information. .
 This information is never shared outside of this small team.
 We uphold the highest standard of confidentiality in management of each and every family’s case.
+The identities of families who receive Financial Aid are not shared with faculty, board members, or any other members of the Denver JDS parent community.

-Just as we trust that families present a complete and accurate financial profile in their applications, we also trust that families will consider their Financial Aid award to be confidential and avoid sharing any information with friends and family.
+Just as we trust that families present a complete and accurate financial profile in their applications for Financial Aid we also trust that families will consider their Financial Aid award to be confidential and avoid sharing any information with friends inside and outside of the school community.

 How does the school determine eligibility for the Financial Aid Program?

-Denver Jewish Day School uses FACTS for evaluation of applications.
-FACTS considers family size, income and other financial resources.
-DJDS’s Financial Aid team reviews every application processed by FACTS, and will consider certain extenuating circumstances that may affect the family’s ability to pay.
-View the application here.
+Denver Jewish Day School uses a third party company called Smart Aid to evaluate the demonstrated financial need of Financial Aid applicants.
+Smart Aid considers family size, income and other financial resources as well as core and discretionary spending Denver JDS’s Financial Aid team reviews every application processed by Smart Aid and will consider certain extenuating circumstances that may affect the family’s ability to pay.
+Get started on the application here.

 Is my Financial Aid package renewable each year?

 We are committed to helping our enrolled students continue at Denver Jewish Day School.
-Financial Aid is awarded annually and is based on demonstrated need; therefore, families must complete a new application and submit all required documentation to be considered.
+Financial Aid is awarded annually and is based on demonstrated need; therefore, returning families must complete a new application annually and submit all required documentation to be considered each year.

 If I qualified for the Financial Aid Program this year, will I qualify next year?

 Our program is designed to provide stability and predictability for families, year over year.
 Most families in the Financial Aid Program remain in the program throughout their children’s years at Denver Jewish Day School.
 If your financial profile remains approximately the same from year to year, you will continue to qualify for aid.
-Some families do experience a positive change in circumstances, and will find that they no longer qualify for assistance.
-Families apply for assistance annually so that we have the most current and complete picture of overall need.
+Some families do experience a positive change in circumstances, and will find that they no longer qualify for Financial Aid.
+Families apply for Financial Aid annually so that we have the most current and complete picture of overall need.

-I already have a full-pay child at DJDS, but do not have the resources to pay for a younger sibling.
+I already have a full-pay child at DJDS, but do not have the resources to pay full tuition for younger siblings.
 What do I do?

 I am separated/divorced from my child's other parent.
 How do we access the Financial Aid Program?

 For the best educational experience of each child, Denver Jewish Day School expects that both parents (if at all possible) will participate fully – academically and financially – in their child’s education.
-DJDS requires both parents to complete an application for tuition assistance.
+Denver JDS requires both parents to complete an application for Financial Aid.
 We are happy to assist both parents, together or individually, in understanding how the program works for divorced or separated parents.
+This requirement is not applied in the case of single parents who do not share custody or guardianship with another parent.

 We are two parents in a one-income family.
-How does this affect our tuition assistance package?
+How does this affect our Financial Aid package?

 If all students are elementary school age or older, both parents are expected to contribute to tuition expenses.
 Should one parent choose not to work, program guidelines impute an income for the non-working parent.
 Exceptions may be made in cases where responsibilities (such as medical care or elder care) effectively limit a parent’s ability to commit to regular work.